It’s 6am on a Saturday. I wake up several minutes before the alarm I set. I can hear the birds outside, happily heralding the new day.

 Other birds

 There’s this bird called ik-ik in my hometown (or perhaps in all rural areas in the Philippines).
 I haven’t actually seen one, but I’ve heard it during evenings, instilling a mixture of fear and curiosity.
 How does it sound?
 Well just exaggerate how you say ik-ik in a high-pitched voice and you will hear it.
+They say pregnant women should be careful when you hear this sound, as it means an “aswang” wants to eat your baby.
+Now that I’m older, I know it’s not true, but still until now, I haven’t seen an ik-ik.
+I hope to see one, just to close the matter once and for all.
+Haha!

-There are more sightings and little special moments with birds, but this is all for now.
-Thanks for reading and joining me in my musings. ๐
+Thanks for reading and joining me in my musings. โค